lizrice/debugger-from-scratch/README.md

 I fully expect this only to work on Linux.

 This is a more detailed version of the code I wrote in my [Debuggers From Scratch talk at dotGo Paris](https://youtu.be/TBrv17QyUE0).

+## A note on compiling the target executable

+You may find it helpful to compile your target excutable with `gcflags="-N -l"` to turn off compiler optimization and in-lining (otherwise you might find that the symbol table doesn't appear to know about code where you expect it to be!)